 - 1) Recall a time that you felt alone.
-Write down the emotions that came along with feeling alone.
-Leader notes: do you best to share first, leader. - 2) If applicable, what brought you out of that loneliness?
-Leader notes: do you best to share first, leader.
+Write down the emotions that came along with feeling alone. - 2) If applicable, what brought you out of that loneliness?

 Look at verses 6-18: As an older widow, remarrying was not an option for Naomi and she didn't know if there were still relatives to take care of her in Judah.
 Naomi wanted Ruth and Orpah to come with her to Israel but she knew that they would be foreigners and potentially judged for being Moabites.
-(Israel had sufered under Moabite oppression and was hated by Israel.)
+(Israel had suffered under Moabite oppression and was hated by Israel.)
 Naomi was trying to protect them by encouraging them to stay in Moab.